An open-source heuristic to reboot 2D nesting research: Real-world benchmarks future research directions

 \section{Real-world benchmarks \& future research directions}

-In Section \ref{section:performance_analysis}, we demonstrated that \texttt{sparrow} is capable of consistently producing high-quality solutions across the entire set of traditional academic benchmark instances.
+Section \ref{section:performance_analysis} demonstrated that \texttt{sparrow} is capable of consistently producing high-quality solutions across the entire set of traditional academic benchmark instances.
 This set, however, is dated and contains many instances that were constructed artificially, featuring simple polygonal shapes with vertices located at integer coordinates.
 For \texttt{SWIM}, \texttt{TROUSERS} and \texttt{SHIRTS}, arguably the instances that most reflect real-world conditions, \texttt{sparrow} makes a significant leap forward.
 However, these instances are few in number and only represent a single application domain: the garment industry.
-We therefore take the opportunity to extend the set of academic benchmarks to better capture the breadth and intricacies of real-world applications.
+We therefore take the opportunity to extend the set of academic benchmark instances to better capture the breadth and intricacies of real-world applications.

 We introduce ten new instances that span a variety of application domains and contain both homogeneous and heterogeneous sets of items, as well as narrow and wider strips.
-Two variants are provided for each instance: one which only allows discrete rotations in 90-degree increments and a second which allows continuous rotation.
-The full dataset and experimental results are available in \texttt{sparrow}'s repository.
+Every item is represented as a simple polygon and two variants are provided for each instance: one which only allows discrete rotations in 90-degree increments and a second which allows continuous rotation.
+The full dataset and experimental results are available in \texttt{sparrow}'s repository and in the ESICUP datasets\footnote{\url{https://github.com/ESICUP/datasets}}.

 Figure \ref{fig:new_instances} presents this new suite instances for the 2DISPP.
 Instances \texttt{GARDEYN0} - \texttt{3} have been derived from \citet{corentin_lallier_2022_7030786}, a large dataset of nesting jobs originating from fashion industry clients of Lectra\footnote{\url{https://lectra.com/en}}.
 Instances \texttt{GARDEYN4} - \texttt{8} are based on shapes from metalworking and shipbuilding applications, provided by AlmaCAM\footnote{\url{https://almacam.com/}}.
 Finally, \texttt{GARDEYN9} represents a direct-to-film printing context, contributed by Tetrinest\footnote{\url{https://tetrinest.com/}}.